 For more information, visit the project site and, of course, read the sources

-Few days ago we were chatting in our corporate Campfire room and one of the guys asked me what do I think about Rails developers hiring process, what questions I’d ask a candidate, etc… This question started really long and interesting discussion and I’d like to share my thoughts on this question in this post.
+Few days ago we were chatting in our corporate Campfire room and one of the guys asked me what do I think about our hiring process for Rails developers, what questions I’d ask a candidate if I was interviewing and so on.
+Those questions sparkled a really long and interesting discussion and I would like to share my thoughts on the topic in this post.

 Read the rest of this entry »